vyos/vyos-documentation/docs/services/lldp.rst

 LLDP
 ----

-The Link Layer Discovery Protocol (LLDP) is a vendor-neutral link layer protocol in the Internet Protocol Suite used by network devices for advertising their identity, capabilities, and neighbors on an IEEE 802 local area network, principally wired Ethernet.[1]
+:abbr:`LLDP (Link Layer Discovery Protocol)` is a vendor-neutral link layer protocol in the Internet Protocol Suite used by network devices for advertising their identity, capabilities, and neighbors on an IEEE 802 local area network, principally wired Ethernet.[1]
 The protocol is formally referred to by the IEEE as Station and Media Access Control Connectivity Discovery specified in IEEE 802.1AB and IEEE 802.3-2012 section 6 clause 79.

 LLDP performs functions similar to several proprietary protocols, such as `Cisco Discovery Protocol`_, `Foundry Discovery Protocol`_,